Skip to content

 Are You Asking the Right Questions When Looking for a Breeder?

-To get the full picture of the potential a puppy will grow up to have long-term health there are even more questions to ask when researching breeders than you might think.
+To get the full picture of the potential health a puppy will have, there are even more questions to ask when researching breeders than you might think.
 Here is a list of questions we recommend that prospective puppy buyers ask when looking at the websites of breeders and asking them questions:

 - What are the dispositions of the parents?
 Typically prospective puppy buyers ask about the disposition of the puppies in a litter, when they should really be asking about the parents of the litter.
 In the first few months of life puppies act like puppies, they are inquisitive, aggressively play with each other, are loud, and chew on everything in sight.
 Quiet, complacent puppies are sick puppies.Unfortunately this isn’t uncommon in vaccinated and chemically dewormed puppies for a week or more after these chemicals are received.
 The only real way to tell what a healthy puppy’s personality may become as he gets older is to look at his parents.
 What are his parents’ personalities like?